serhii-chernenko/nuxt-i18n-issue/README.md

 })
 ```

-As a result, translations work as expected but `strategy: prefix` is not. `en` and `ua` locale code is not included to the URL.
+As a result, translations work as expected, but `strategy: prefix` is not. `en` and `ua` locale codes are not included in the URL.
 ![image](https://github.com/user-attachments/assets/7832c9ea-d94b-40ea-a565-59c7ea80206b)
 ![image](https://github.com/user-attachments/assets/64414a9e-d05a-4d67-9893-b939019f6256)